aogriffiths/relay/relay-specification.md

 * __Ease of Implementation:__ It is designed to be easy to implement in any programming language.
 It encourages developers to build a Publisher API and a Subscriber API.
-Publishers then simply use the Publisher API, Subscribers use  the Subscriber API and Hubs use both APIs.
+Publishers then simply use the Publisher API, Subscribers use the Subscriber API and Hubs can be built by combining both APIs.

 * __Simplicity:__ All content is sent between Publishers, Subscribers and Hubs using the same protocol.